Israel bombs Lebanon’s Beirut again, testing fragile truce with Hezbollah

 How stable is Lebanon’s peace – after Israel attack on Beirut?

-Israel’s military said in a statement that it had targeted a Hezbollah member who had been helping the Palestinian group Hamas plan an imminent attacks against Israeli civilians.
+Israel’s military said in a statement that it had targeted a Hezbollah member who had been helping the Palestinian group Hamas plan an imminent attack against Israeli civilians.

 It said the air raid was carried out “under the direction of the Shin Bet”, the country’s domestic intelligence agency.